GalacticArc/nodehook/README.md

  - A pre-initialization function, this allows to setup things for going live. (exports.module.preinit)
  - A initialization function, which is run to go live. (exports.module.init)
  - A close function which will run when the process needs to shutdown properly.
 Does not get called when the process is killed.

+There are a few command line arguments you can use on the moduleloader.js.

+port - Used for defining what port the http uses.
+(Currently does not work) E.g port=80 id - The unique indentification for logging when in multi-process mode.
+E.g id=server1 skip - This is for skipping specific module names, does not stop from requiring, only running the 3 module functions.
+E.g skip=httphandler,mysqlhook